 You will be prepared for a wide range of career opportunities across legal and arts and cultural professions.

-Throughout the Fine Arts component of the Bachelor of Fine Arts / Bachelor of Laws, you will utilise world-class facilities, workshops and equipment to make and exhibit your work.
+Throughout the Fine Arts component of the Bachelor of Fine Arts (Studio Practice)/ Bachelor of Laws, you will utilise world-class facilities, workshops and equipment to make and exhibit your work.

 The degree features six disciplinary studio areas, from which you will choose at least two.